 Corresponding interactive API docs excerpt:

-Save the id of the Attribute that you can find in the Response.
+Save the id and the owner of the Attribute that you can find in the response.
 You will need it in the next step.

 Connector: Test your Request’s Validity